 Major.
-A minimum of 24 upper division units in psychology to include Psychology 106, 131, and 145.
-It is expected that each student under Plan A will select, with the assistance of his adviser, a pattern of courses in line with his particular objectives in pursuing Plan A. For most students in Plan A, the following courses will be found particularly helpful: Psychology 105, 107, 122, 150, and 152.
+A minimum of 24 upper division units in psychology to include Psychology 106, 131, 145, and 150.
+It is expected that each student under Plan A will select. with the assistance of his adviser, a pattern of courses in line with his particular objectives in pursuing Plan A.

-To facilitate the purpose of Plan A the following courses in other departments are recommended as electives: Anthropology 1A-1B; Biology 1, 159, 160; Economics 1A-1B, 102; Health Education 90; Philosophy 1A-1B; and courses in home economics.
+To facilitate the purpose of Plan A the following courses in other departments are recommended as electives: Biology 159, 160; Economics 102; and courses in home economics.